xianlinbox/daily_practise/aws-solution-architect/database.md

 2. Has Table metrics to get stastics data.
 3. pre-migration assessment: evaluates specified components of a database migration task to help identify any problems.
 4. when create endpoints, in DMS console it will create IAM role automatically, CLI/API will not
+5. Can activate change data capture mode to capture the data change during migration.

 ### Redshift as the destination of DMS